-While researching this complete guide to Alishan, I found very little information online about getting to Alishan.
-So here it is for you!
+While researching this complete guide to Alishan, I found very little information online about how to get to Alishan.
+So here are all the most recent Alishan transportation details, Alishan bus times, and Alishan train times for you!

 Below I’ll cover the Alishan Forest Railway from Chiayi to Alishan,Taipei to Alishan, Taichung to Alishan, Sun Moon Lake to Alishan, Kaohsiung to Alishan, and Hualien to Alishan.
 At the end, you can find the Alishan train times for the three routes within the Alishan National Scenic Area.